 Monterrico is the closest Pacific beach to Antigua, making it a popular weekend escape.
 The black volcanic sand beach stretches for miles along the coast, backed by mangrove channels and sea turtle nesting sites.
-The journey involves descending from the highlands to the coastal lowlands and crossing a mangrove canal by ferry.
+The journey involves descending from Antigua’s 1,530m elevation to sea level coastal lowlands and crossing a mangrove canal by ferry to reach the village.

 How to Get There